 As with all animal ailments only a Veterinary Surgeon can provide diagnosis and treatment however, many Vets will refer cases to an Osteopath if it's appropriate for the animal.
 Remember - It is an offence for any person, other than the owner of the animal, to treat an animal unless the permission of the vet in charge of the case or to whom the animal would be referred is sought and obtained.

 Costs for an osteopathy session for your horse, dog or other animal will vary according to each individual Osteopath, and will often depend on the distance travelled by the Osteopath (for home/yard visits), plus the number of animals treated at the one location too will affect the charge.
-However, you can expect to pay in the region of £25-£60 per session - please contact your chosen Osteopath for their individual charges.
+Please contact your chosen Osteopath for their individual charges.

 Finally, many animal insurance companies will now pay for osteopathy treatment for your horse, dog or other animal where it is recommended by your Veterinary Surgeon.

 Like to Train As An Osteopath For Animals?

 Find out how you can, by visiting our training advice page here